 How Is Fennel Used?

-Not your cup of tea?
-Don’t write fennel off just yet: Once the bulb has been cooked, nearly all that licorice flavor melts away (or by the work of some kind of magic, blends seamlessly into the background).
-Heat turns fennel into something melty and sweet, in much the same way that slow cooking transforms an onion.
-For this reason, fennel is divine when simply roasted with a little bit of oil, salt and pepper and then served alongside roast chicken, pork or fish.
+If it’s a mellower flavor you’re after, fennel is divine when simply roasted with a little bit of oil, salt and pepper and then served alongside roast chicken, pork or fish.
 The bulb is also delicious when chopped and added to a mirepoix for soups and stews or sautéed with Italian sausage for a hearty pasta.
 Bottom line: Cooked fennel bulb is incredibly versatile and can lend complexity to a wide variety of dishes without overpowering the other flavors.

 How to Prepare and Cook Fennel

-If you’re eager to get to know this often overlooked vegetable a little better then we’ve got great news: Prepping this ingredient is easy.
 By now you should have plenty of inspiration for what to do with fennel, but the sight of this large and awkward-looking bulb on your cutting board might shake your confidence.
 Fear not: Unlike some other vegetables (we’re looking at you, artichoke), fennel is actually pretty straightforward to work with.
-Here’s how to prepare and cook a fennel bulb:
+Here’s how to prepare and cook a fennel bulb.